If my Financial Aid is complete, but I decide I do not want to take classes, what should I do?

 Any class dropped after the refund period for that class will count as attempted hours.
-If you drop all of your classes you will go on Financial Aid Suspension at the end of the semester: 12-13 policy.
+If you drop all of your classes you could go on Financial Aid Suspension at the end of the semester depending which aid you attend - refer to the following policy 13-14 policy.

 You do not have to re-apply every semester for Financial Aid, however you do have to re-apply for Financial Aid each school year.
 Butler’s Financial Aid year starts with the Fall semester, and includes the following Spring and Summer semesters.
 Every Fall, a new Financial Aid year begins.
 Apply early, some types of Federal Aid are awarded to eligible students on a first-come first-serve basis.
 Butler’s priority date for Financial Aid is April 1st, and March 1st for scholarships, preceding the Fall semester.
 You can apply for Financial Aid online.

 Book vouchers are normally available two weeks prior to the beginning of classes each semester.
 To be eligible for a book voucher, processing of a student’s Financial Aid must be complete, and there must be Financial Aid available after the student’s bill has been paid in full.
 Take a copy of your current semester schedule and picture ID (current Butler ID or driver's license) to the El Dorado or Andover bookstore.